Project Orbiter: Proposal

 Herman Potočnik was the first to publish the concept of placing a geosynchronous satellite in geostationary orbit, in 1928.
 Arthur C. Clarke popularized this concept even further in 1945, in a paper entitled "Extra-Terrestrial Relays — Can Rocket Stations Give Worldwide Radio Coverage?", published in Wireless World magazine.
 Clarke described the concept as useful for communications satellites.

 In 1954, Wernher von Braun proposed the idea of placing a satellite into orbit at a meeting of Spaceflight committee of the American Rocket Society.
 His plan was to use a Redstone rocket with clusters of small solid-fuel rockets on top.

-Also in 1954, in a private discussion about the Redstone project with Ernst Stuhlinger, Wernher von Braun expressed his belief that they should have a "real, honest-to-goodness scientist" involved in their little unofficial satellite project (Project Orbiter).
+Also in 1954, in a private discussion about the Redstone project with Ernst Stuhlinger, von Braun expressed his belief that they should have a "real, honest-to-goodness scientist" involved in their little unofficial satellite project (Project Orbiter).
 "I'm sure you know a scientist somewhere who would fill the bill, possibly in the Nobel Prize class, willing to work with us and to put some instruments on our satellite".
 Stuhlinger, himself a cosmic ray researcher at the University of Tübingen under his faculty advisor, Hans Geiger, had worked with James Van Allen at White Sands Missile Range with V-2 rockets, was ready with his reply: "Yes, of course, I will talk to Dr. Van Allen".

 Stuhlinger followed this by a visit with Van Allen at his home in Princeton, New Jersey, where Van Allen was on sabbatical leave from University of Iowa to work on stellarator design.
 Van Allen later recounted, "Stuhlinger's 1954 message was simple and eloquent.
 By virtue of ballistic missile developments at Army Ballistic Missile Agency (ABMA), it was realistic to expect that within a year or two a small scientific satellite could be propelled into a durable orbit around the Earth.[sic] ...
 I expressed a keen interest in performing a worldwide survey of the cosmic-ray intensity above the atmosphere".

 On 26 January 1956 at the Symposium on "The Scientific Uses of Earth Satellites" at the University of Michigan, sponsored by the Upper Atmosphere Research Panel, James Van Allen proposed the use of U.S. satellites for cosmic-ray investigations.
 Ernst Stuhlinger, from von Braun's team noted this presentation and stayed in contact with Van Allen's Iowa Group.
 Through "preparedness and good fortune", van Allen later wrote, the experiment was selected as the principal payload (Explorer 1) for the first flight of a four-stage Juno I rocket on 1 February 1958 (GMT).